My Story & Background

 Filipino Mangoes, School Buses and Service

 Though my mother had a high-flying job at Mattel handling collector Barbies, my role model became my mom's eldest sister, Tita Chat.
-She was an elementary school teacher who lived on a modest salary.
-While she didn't have my mother's corporate resources, she practiced a radical kind of generosity that still inspires me to this day.
+She was an elementary school teacher with three kids who lived on a modest salary.

 Before we arrived, she would spend hours cooking our favorite meals, and purchasing the Philippine mangoes and balut I was absolutely obsessed with.
 She woke up really early in the morning to go to the market and other locations where she knew specific vendors would be.
 She made sure all of our favorite foods were ready for us as soon as we got home.

 My parents would typically return to Hong Kong for work after a few days, leaving my older sister and I in the Philippines for the rest of our summer vacation.
-School was still in session for local students during this time, so her husband would let me ride along in his school bus to pick up students from the elementary school.
-My first couple of summer vacations there were spent learning Tagalog with Tita Chat after she had just finished working a full school day.

 The Turning Point: Yellow Slippers